Close

 Break Up a Pattern

 Patterns are important, but there are times when you want to break the rules a bit.
-For example, in a sea of calm, neutral pieces in a living room designed by Heather Hilliard, our attention is immediately drawn to a strikingly bright neon-yellow coffee table.
-Soft blues, beiges, and whites definitely don’t match something this bright in most cases.
-And yet, it doesn’t exactly seem out of place in this room.
+For example, in a sea of calm, neutral pieces in a living room, our attention is immediately drawn to a striking reclaimed wood tv stand made from pieces of a boat with speckled blues and greens throughout.
+In our heads, soft colours don’t seem to match up with this.
+And yet, it looks great when you’re stood admiring it in person.

 By having one piece in your room stand out, you bring attention to it and you give the room a sense of adventure, so to speak.
 When people come to visit, they will definitely remember the ambiance.
 It’s warm enough to relax in, but it still has that spark of entertainment, and it’s concentrated in a coffee table that isn’t particularly big.
 If you break the rules in an effective way, you will have a living room that will never become dull or stuffy.